 — Hannah, EdINBURGH

-Wherever you are in your parenting journey, from pre-conception until after your children are at school, anxiety and depression can be present.
+Wherever you are in your parenting journey, from pre-conception until your children leave home, anxiety and depression can be present.
 If you’re experiencing feelings that you don’t want, and you’re not sure how to change that, we can work together to enable you to feel the way you would like.

 There are various ways we can do this, through counselling, the CAN Parent-accredited Parent Kind® postnatal course and through Baby Kind newborn observation sessions.
 All of these, apart from the Baby Kind observations, can be carried out face-to-face, online or over the ‘phone.